Month to Month Rental Agreement

 Step 5 – Writing the Lease

-It is recommended to use the State Specific Agreements as the Generic Template may only be used as long as the State required disclosures are mentioned.
+It is recommended to use the State Specific Agreements as it includes the State required disclosures.
 Complete the fillable fields in accordance with the Instructions.
 Typically, the landlord will be the party that will draft the lease.
 Therefore, the tenant will need to carefully read the lease to ensure that the terms are the same as verbally negotiated.

 Make sure the required State addendums are attached to the lease.
 The most common two (2) disclosures are the following: